Annex F - Additional requirements for establishments eligible to export beef products to Japan

 Eligible products must be segregated from other products by pallet to permit their easy identification when export certification is requested.

-In addition to CFIA routine inspection activities, Annex H will be completed in producing establishments to document verification activities conducted by the CFIA to assess the establishment's performance to ensure continued compliance with applicable requirements.
-Section 1, 2 and 3 of Annex H will need to be completed monthly by the Veterinarian/Inspector in Charge.
+In addition to CFIA routine inspection activities, Annex H - Verification checklist - Beef products will be completed in producing establishments to document verification activities conducted by the CFIA to assess the establishment's performance to ensure continued compliance with applicable requirements.
+Section 1, 2 and 3 of Annex H will need to be completed monthly by the VIC/IIC.

-A quarterly review of the establishment's performance and CFIA verification responsibilities will be conducted by a Regional Veterinary Officer (in the case of a slaughter establishment) or Food Processing Supervisor (in the case of a stand-alone cutting/boning/further processing establishment) by completing all sections of Annex H. All efforts should be made to schedule the reviews during the time that production of products eligible for export to Japan is occurring.
-It is understood that these reviews can be conducted simultaneously with reviews to be conducted by the Veterinarian/Inspector in Charge and that only one report will be generated.
+A quarterly review of the establishment's performance and CFIA verification responsibilities will be conducted by a Regional Veterinary Officer (RVO) in the case of a slaughter establishment, or Food Processing Supervisor in the case of a stand-alone cutting/boning/further processing establishment, by completing all sections of Annex H - Verification checklist - Beef products.
+All efforts should be made to schedule the reviews during the time that production of products eligible for export to Japan is occurring.
+It is understood that these reviews can be conducted simultaneously with reviews to be conducted by the VIC/IIC and that only one report will be generated.

 A "nil" report should be produced when there is no production of products eligible for export to Japan during the scheduled review time period.Footnote 1

-The findings/deviations identified during the above activities and recorded in sections 1, 2, and 3 of Annex H must be documented using the CVS task(s) applicable to additional CFIA supervisory export activities.
+The findings/deviations identified during the above activities and recorded in sections 1, 2, and 3 of Annex H - Verification checklist - Beef products must be documented using the CVS task(s) applicable to additional CFIA supervisory export activities.

-Note: Where compliance cannot be verified, certification of product for export to Japan will not be provided.
-Where an operator is unable to meet applicable requirements or correct deviation, procedures outlined in 126.96.36.199.(5) B should be followed to remove the establishment from the eligibility list.
+Where compliance cannot be verified, certification of product for export to Japan will not be provided.
+Where an operator is unable to meet applicable requirements or correct deviation, procedures outlined in Meat - Food-specific export requirements should be followed to remove the establishment from the eligibility list.

 - Date modified: